C-Undritz/Aggora-IOT-POC/README.md

 ### 1) Use of webhook with The Things Network (TTN)
 ### 2) Use of websockets with the LORIOT network

+## Sensor Hardware
+The sensors used to test this code is the [Milesight EM300-TH-868M temperature and humidity sensor](https://www.milesight-iot.com/lorawan/sensor/em300-th/)
 <br>

 >## TTN webhook